zerocnc/C---Plus-Data-Structures/Chapter 1.md

 > 3. Software gets changed in the testing phase.

 The point is that software changes often and in all places of its life cycle.
 Knowing this, software engineers try to develop programs that are easily modifiable.
 What makes a program easily modifiable?
 First, it should meet Goal 2: it should be readable and understandable to humans.
-Second, it should be able to witstand small changes easily.
+Second, it should be able to withstand small changes easily.
+Code refactoring allows us to redsign and find that some functions could contain classes with the program.
+This allows us to use abstraction to further reduce complexity in the code.

 ### Goal 4: Quality Software Is Completed on Time and Within Budget
 Failure to meet deadlines is expensive.